wp-plugins/tour-operator-plugin/readme.txt

 === Tour & Activity Operator Ecommerce Plugin ===
 Contributors: TourCMS
 Tags:
-Version: 0.97
+Version: 0.100
 Plugin URI: http://www.tourcms.com/support/webdesign/wordpress/
 Requires at least: 3.0
 Tested up to: 3.3.2
-Stable tag: 0.97
+Stable tag: 0.100

 Integrate WordPress with TourCMS to aid creating specialist Tour, Activity and Accommodation Operator websites.

 == Description ==

-Build websites selling travel products online.
+Integrate WordPress with [TourCMS](http://www.tourcms.com "TourCMS") to aid creating Tour & Activity Operator websites.

 This plugin extends WordPress with new Post types for Tours/Hotels (and other travel products) and integrates with the TourCMS booking engine.
-Upload your prices once, ensure you are always displaying live pricing and booking against live availability.
+Upload your prices once (into TourCMS) and ensure you are always displaying live pricing and booking against live availability.

-Includes widgets for displaying products on Google Maps or showing an availability overview and a specially designed theme is available free of charge from our website (or use your existing theme).
+Includes widgets for displaying products on Google Maps or showing a monthly availability overview and a basic example theme can be downloaded from our website (or customise your existing theme).

-Store complex pricing, availability, bookings and customer data secure in [TourCMS](http://www.tourcms.com "TourCMS").
-Use WordPress to design and build your website, seamlessly integrating with TourCMS for the booking/enquiry process.
+Store complex pricing, availability, bookings and customer data secure in TourCMS.
+Use WordPress templates to design and build your website, integrating with TourCMS for the booking/enquiry process.

 The TourCMS booking engine is configurable in 20+ languages (let us know if you need one we don't currently support) and integrates with various payment gateway solutions from around the world.

 **This plugin requires a paid [TourCMS](http://www.tourcms.com "TourCMS") account, free trial accounts are available**

 If you have any feedback or queries we'd love to hear from you so please drop by the [TourCMS forums](http://community.tourcms.com "TourCMS forums") or [Send us a message](http://www.tourcms.com/company/contact.php "Send us a message").

+Please do feel free to contact us prior to starting your project, we have other website integration options, matching all developer skill-sets.

 == Installation ==